ece362-purdue/proton-labs/lab0-intro/README.md

 [debugging.webm](https://github.com/ece362-purdue/labs/assets/12859429/a8b9293d-83c2-4697-abbc-7b39a4dfaf06)

-To start debugging, press F5 (or Fn+F5, depending on your keyboard Fn lock), or click Debug > Start Debugging under the Quick Access sidebar on the PlatformIO tab.
+To start debugging, press F5 (or Fn+F5, depending on your keyboard Fn lock), or click Debug > Start Debugging under the Quick Access sidebar on the Pico Extension tab.
 You'll see the microcontroller be flashed again, but this time, a Debug Console will appear, and VScode will first take you to the Reset_Handler, before taking you to the first line of your `main` function.
 By default, your debugger will pause here.

 Look for the (very small) new panel that has been added to the top-center of your VScode window: